scottlowry/ScottLowryNet/www/content/posts/unpriviledged-lxc-write-permissions.md

 ```
 apt-cacher-ng:x:103:112::/var/cache/apt-cacher-ng:/usr/sbin/nologin
 ```
-This informs me that the UID is 103 and the GUID is 112.
+This informs me that the UID is 103 and the GID is 112.

-2. Now I need to add the user/group to the host, being sure to prepend 100 to the UID and GUID:
+2. Now I need to add the user/group to the host, being sure to prepend 100 to the UID and GID:
 ```bash
 useradd -u 100103 -g 100112 -M -s /usr/sbin/nologin apt-cacher-ng
 groupadd -g 100112 apt-cacher-ng